ScilifelabDataCentre/DbShare/dbshare/documentation/tutorial-create.md

 ### Upload a CSV file to create a table

 - A table can also be created by uploading a CSV (Comma-Separated Values) file.
 Such files can either by created "by hand", or by exporting a spreadsheet from Excel.
 - In the database page, click **Upload table**.
 - The page has input fields for the file itself, and for some details about the file layout.
-It is recommended to ensure that the CSV file contains a header record, i.e. the first line in it should contain the names of the columns.
+It is recommended to ensure that the CSV file contains a header record.
+If it exists, it must contain the names of the columns.
 - The upload process infers the schema for the table from the contents of the CSV file.